Go to content

 While it has its own legal system, the BVI is a British Overseas Territory.
 It is therefore heavily influenced by judicial decisions made in England and Wales - widely recognised as one of the fairest jurisdictions in the world.
 Parties also have the added benefit of being able to appeal to the Privy Council, where Supreme Court judges regularly hear appeals from the BVI.

-We set out below a high level overview of the areas in which we regularly assist our clients.
+This guide sets out a high-level overview of the areas in which we regularly assist our clients.

 Enforcement of foreign judgments

-Subject to certain criteria being met, BVI Courts are able to recognise many foreign Judgments and have strong legal frameworks in place in this regard.
+Subject to certain criteria being met, BVI Courts can recognise many foreign Judgments and have strong legal frameworks in place in this regard.
 Drawing from both common law and statute, the Courts offer well tested and flexible procedures that are adaptable to global developments.

 Disclosure orders